-For example, Lavender has several varieties, but all these varieties can be grown or sold by anyone.
+For example, Lavender has 47 varieties, but all these varieties can generally be grown or sold by anyone.
 Nobody says I want X brand of Lavender for example.
 This makes this plant and almost all other plants a commodity, where price is the only distinguishable factor.
 Now, of course, your stock may be better kept but in Tasmania, most nurseries all buy from the same suppliers.

 Now in terms of differentiating yourself from your competition, this is not ideal.
 But when it comes to an online presence it represents an opportunity that can be capitalised on to sell to more customers.

 Comparing Selling Plants To Other Products

 To elaborate, compare the nature of stock that a nursery has, with that of a car dealer or a seller of mobiles.
 Both of these product categories are defined by big players like Toyota and Apple.

 When people search for these products, they might search for “Toyota Utes” or “top 5 sedans”.
 All car dealerships sell cars.
 But if a customer wants a Hilux not all dealerships are going to stock it.
 These dealerships are then going to have a hard time selling the prospect on a substitute.